greenelab/deep-review/sections/03_categorize.md

 for deep learning [@tag:Litjens2016_histopath_survey].
 Ciresan et al.
-[@tag:Ciresan2013_mitosis] developed one of the earliest approaches for histology slides, winning the 2012 International Conference on Pattern Recognition's Contest on Mitosis Detection while achieving human competitive accuracy.
+[@tag:Ciresan2013_mitosis] developed one of the earliest approaches for histology slides, winning the 2012 International Conference on Pattern Recognition's Contest on Mitosis Detection while achieving human-competitive accuracy.
 Their approach uses what has become a standard convolutional neural network architecture trained on public data.
 In more recent work, Wang et al. [@tag:Wang2016_breast_cancer] analyzed stained slides to identify cancers within slides of lymph node slices.